mecoxeco/mecoxeco/README.md

 # Hey there!

 💜 Yo!
 My name is Otávio!
 I'm a passionate developer who enjoys working with modern technologies solutions.
-My focus is on backend development, but I'm also diving into frontend frameworks
+My focus is on backend development, but I'm also diving into frontend frameworks and cloud solutions!

 🔭 Current Project: I'm currently working on a serverless project using SST, Serverless and TypeScript, aiming to optimize ETL processes between AWS Redshift and S3.
 This project integrates multiple data sources, including APIs and CSV files, into a data lake architecture.